feresg/java-steganography/README.md

    - Help and Guide: see comments.

 ### Notes:
-  - Each caracter will be encoded on 2 pixels :
-    - (R, G) of pixel (i, j)
-    - (G, B) of pixel (i, width - 1 - j)
-    - We encode the two least significant bits
   - Tested working document formats :
       - WORKING .txt, .log, (any plain text file format (.java, .py .cpp...)) .xml .rtf (includes rich text formatting)
       - KIND OF working : .doc (depending on the amount of editing...)